changetocoding/WebLessonPlan/Beta/Beta.md

 ## Day 4 (Thurs): Snake project
 See if I can find a youtube vid too: But will be just leave them to do task.
 Maybe pair them?
+2-4 hours

 Get to commit to git hub